exoego/gradle-version-catalogs-cli/README.md

 [dependencies]
 software-amazon-awssdk-dynamodb = { group = "software.amazon.awssdk", name = "dynamodb", version.ref = "awsSdkVersion" }
 software-amazon-awssdk-sts = { group = "software.amazon.awssdk", name = "sts", version.ref = "awsSdkVersion" }
+ch-qos-logback-logback-classic = { group = "ch.qos.logback", name = "logback-classic", version = "1.5.18" }
 ```

+> ![NOTE]
+> `generate` command tries to auto-fill the version for the dependencies that are not specified in the build files, and fallbacks to `FIXME` if it cannot find the version.
+> The autofilled version may be too new, so some manual intervention may be required.

 ## Usage

 1. Download from https://github.com/exoego/gradle-version-catalogs-cli/releases